AFRUCA SAFEGUARDING CHILDREN

 Time: 10am to 4:00pm

-This training course is delivered in-person in Manchester on Thursday 10th April 2025 and offers a unique opportunity to explore the intersectionality of culture, religion, and safeguarding practices.
+This training course is delivered in-person in London in July 2025 (date to be confirmed) and offers a unique opportunity to explore the intersectionality of culture, religion, and safeguarding practices.

 Why Attend?